Cisneiros/swan-admin/README.md

 This should go on your Express app code.

+    // Define which models will be available on the administration interface.
-    // User and Post are instances of Mongoose.Model var models = [
+    // `User` and `Post` are instances of Mongoose.Model, in this example. var models = [
         { mongooseModel: User },
         { mongooseModel: Post }
     ];

-    // This sets the root of your admin interface var adminMountPoint = '/admin';
+    // Require the module and install the middleware. var admin = require('swan-admin');

-    // Credentials to access the admin system
-    // Try to use environment variables instad of putting them on the code var credentials = {
+    app.use('/admin', admin({
+        models: models,
+        credentials: {
             username: process.env.ADMIN_USERNAME,
             password: process.env.ADMIN_PASSWORD
-    };

-    // Require the module and install the middleware
-    // If you set the variables above, you don't have to change anything below. var admin = require('swan-admin');
-    app.use(adminMountPoint, admin({
-        models: models,
-        mountPoint: adminMountPoint,
-        credentials: credentials
+        },
+        sessionSecret: process.env.ADMIN_SESSION_SECRET
     }));

-Also, Swan Admin stores the authentication data on the **client**, securely.
+Swan Admin stores the authentication data on the **client**, securely.
 This means Swan Admin authentication is stateless, and can scale.
-It assumes you have a `SESSION_SECRET` environment variable, whose value is a random string that only you know.

-If, for some reason, you cannot set this environment variable, you can pass the string on the app configuration.
-In that case, the last part would be something like:
+It uses a Session Secret to encrypt the session data, before sending it to the browser.
+It is strongely adivised that you keep that in an environment variable, like `ADMIN_SESSION_SECRET` (as done above), whose value is a random string that only you know.
+The same applies to your credentials.
+If, for some reason, you cannot set these environment variable, you can pass the bare strings on the app configuration.

-    var admin = require('swan-admin');
     app.use(adminMountPoint, admin({
         models: models,
-        mountPoint: adminMountPoint,
-        credentials: credentials,
+        credentials: {
+            username: 'boss',
+            password: 'im-th3-b0ss'
+        },
         sessionSecret: 'something-random-and-SECRET!'
     }));